LibreAccel/gooey/README.rst

 What?
 -----

-A fast and slick alternative GUI for Raw Accel.
+A fast and slick alternative GUI for `Raw Accel <https://github.com/a1xd/rawaccel>`_.

 Can I use Gooey now?
 --------------------